rfo909/RForth/ForthTutorial.md

 value from the stack.

 Of these four, RFOrth implements the DOT word.
-The two first are irrelevant due to how local variables are implemented, and the COMMA, well, maybe some day.
-There are other central words missing, like CREATE and DOES>, but that's an advanced topic.
+The two first are irrelevant due to how local variables are implemented, and the COMMA, well, maybe some day, when I decide to implement CREATE and DOES>, but that's a bit of an advanced topic.

 Syntax
 ------
 Forth is a language that has no syntax.
 It is just a stream of characters.
 Sequences of non-space are called words.
-Additional syntax is raditionally defined via words written in Forth, implementing control structures.
+Additional syntax is defined via words written in Forth, implementing control structures.

 RFOrth has only two control structures, the IF-ELSE-THEN and BEGIN-AGAIN? for conditionals and loops.
-These were implemented in RFOrth initially, but were then migrated into the "firmware", which is found in ACode.txt.
+These were implemented in RFOrth initially, but were then migrated into the "firmware", which is found in ACode.txt, mainly to save precious RAM.

-This code is "assembled" offline, and generates a sequence of bytes, which is patched into the C code, as an array of bytes.
+The ACode file is "assembled" offline, which generates a sequence of bytes.
+Those are pasted into the C code, as an array of bytes.
 This code implements the interactive REPL, the COLON compiler, conditionals and loops, as mentioned, and a few other useful words.

 Compiled?
 ---------
-Forth is unique in that it is *interactive and compiled*!
-To define new words in Forth, the syntax is as follows:
+Forth is unique in that it is both *interactive and compiled!* To define new words in Forth, the syntax is as follows:

 ```
 : name ... ;
 ```

-Hence, the compiler is normally referred to as the colon compiler.
+This is called a colon definition, and the colon initiates the compile mode, and is called the colon compiler.
 Example:

 ```
 : number 42 ;